jesper-olsen/UniPac/README.md

 Pacman for the terminal.

 Has most of the game elements from the original game:
-* Ghosts go through 'shuffle' and 'chase' (lightbulb) periods where they ignore/target pacman.
+* Ghosts go through 'shuffle' and 'chase' (💡) periods where they ignore/target pacman.
 * Ghosts flee pacman when frightened.
 * Ghosts slow down in the tunnel and when freightened.
 * When eaten, ghost eyes trace a path back to the ghost house.